wp-plugins/the-welcomizer/readme.txt

 = 1.3.6.8 =

-* Correction, small configs are always output before the delay, and the JavaScript has the option before or after delay.
+* Correction, small configs are always output before the delay, and the JavaScript has an option before or after the delay.

 = 1.3.6.7 =